Neighborhood-Traffic-Flow/neighborhoodtrafficflow/README.md

 Final Project for [CSE 583: Software Engineering for Data Scientists](https://uwseds.github.io/)

+## Installation and Use

-#### To setup the `conda` environment:
+#### To set up the `conda` environment:

-Need to clone the repository, and then cd into the directory to setup `conda` environment.
+After cloning the repository, cd into the directory to set up the `conda` environment.
 ```
 conda env create -f environment.yml
+conda activate ntf
+pip install -e .
 ```
-Note: The above is a one time step.
-Take about 5 mins, please be patient.
+Note: The above is a one-time step.

 #### To run the dashboard from the command line:

 ```
 conda activate ntf
 cd neighborhood-traffic-flow